oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

 and provider metadata of both versions are served simultaneously (cf. section [sec](#transition-between-csaf-2-0-and-csaf-2-1)).
 If one of the URLs fulfills requirement 9, it MUST be set as the first CSAF entry in the security.txt.

-### Requirement 9: Well-known URL for provider-metadata.json
+### Requirement 9: Well-Known URL for provider-metadata.json

 The URL path `/.well-known/csaf/provider-metadata.json` under the main domain of the issuing authority serves directly the `provider-metadata.json` according to requirement 7.
 That implies that redirects SHALL NOT be used.